-5. Vacuum Often and Well

 Inspect your floors often.
 Even house-trained dogs and litter box-trained cats have accidents, so inspect your carpets often for accidents and treat pet stains quickly when you find them.
 (Related: How to Clean Pet Stains.)

-Frequently brushing your pet will also help keep carpets clean, since you’ll reduce shedding.
-That hair that clings to carpet fibers like crazy!
+Brush your pet twice a week.
+Brushing helps remove excess hair before it can wind up on your floor.
 My dog and cats love these grooming gloves that remove excess hair — they’re easy to use and do a fantastic job.

-{AMENDED TEXT}